Linux automatically mounts NFS file systems

 /etc/fstab Automatically mounts NFS file system

-Typically, you need to automatically mount a remote NFS shared directory when your local computer starts.
-The /etc/fstab file contains a list of mount points that define where and how the file system will be mounted at system startup.
+file contains a list of mount points that define where and how the file system will be mounted at system startup.

-To automatically mount NFS shares during Linux startup, add a line to the /etc/fstab file.
+file.
 This line must contain the host name or IP address of the NFS server, the NFS shared directory, and the mount point of the local computer.

-Create the mount point of the NFS shared directory on the local computer and run sudo mkdir /var/backups.
+Create the mount point of the NFS shared directory on the local computer and run sudo mkdir /var/backups

-Then open the /etc/fstab file with your favorite text editor.
-In this tutorial, we will use the vim editor to open the file /etc/fstab.
+file with your favorite text editor.
+In this tutorial, we will use the vim editor to open the file /etc/fstab

-10.10.0.10 is the IP address of the NFS server, /backup is the NFS shared directory, and /var/backups is the local mount point.
+is the IP address of the NFS server, /backup

 When the editing is complete, save the file and exit the vim editor.
-Then you simply run the mount command to mount the NFS file system.
+Then you simply run the mount

-The mount command reads the records in the /etc/fstab file and mounts the unmounted records.
+command reads the records in the /etc/fstab

 The next time you reboot the system, the NFS shared directory will be automatically mounted.